Approval Date: 2009-03-31

 Liquor Establishments - Establishments recognized at Memorial University include Grenfell Campus Satellite Bars, Backlot/Patio, Bitters and Breezeway.

-Organizer - Any person, office, establishment, or student group who has responsibility for planning and delivery of an event involving alcohol on University premises.
+Organizer - Any person, Unit, establishment, or student group who has responsibility for planning and delivery of an event involving alcohol on University premises.
 Normally, the organizer acts in the capacity of host and attends the event.
-Certain event planning activities such as ordering food and alcohol, booking space, inviting guests, etc. may be delegated to an administrative person within the office.
+Certain event planning activities such as ordering food and alcohol, booking space, inviting guests, etc. may be delegated to an administrative person within the Unit.

 Student Event - An event organized or held by any student or student group or society.